Nothing is at last sacred but the integrity of your own mind. – Emerson

 Once a Challenge has started:

-- Support: NO support crews, belay partners, private resupply, private lodging, prearranged support, personal cooks, navigators, strategists, online help, etc – this Challenge is not modeled after an ultra-run like the Nolan’s 14.
+- Support: NO support crews, belay partners, private resupply, private lodging, prearranged support, personal cooks, navigators, strategists, online help, film crews, etc – this Challenge is not modeled after an ultra-run like the Nolan’s 14.
 If you think there should be an aid station at each summit, you’ve got the wrong Challenge.

 - Spontaneous pacers and hiking partners (partners that are not prearranged in any way) are tolerated, as they sincerely raise the safety level of a perhaps tired Challenger, who could be in adverse conditions, far away from any sort of civilization.
 The idea is that a Challenger is not to be penalized by spontaneous help with route-finding, or for having an outside perspective on their health and condition.
 Rescue from 14ers can be difficult, costly, and put many other lives at risk.
 Safety starts with avoiding risks beforehand (be prepared).